-NAC has glutamate modulating effect (11) and has been tested as a treatment for psychiatric disorders (12) including addictions (13) and substance abuses (11).
+NAC has glutamate modulating effects (11) and has been tested as a treatment for psychiatric disorders (12) including addictions (13) and substance abuse (11).
 It also reduced symptoms of trichotillomania (14) .

 Studies in smokers (15) and patients with a history of adenomatous colonic polyps (16) show NAC inhibits cancer biomarker development, although it did not inhibit the formation of secondary head and neck or lung tumors (17).
-And preliminary results suggests oral NAC may help reduce chemotherapy-induced neuropathy (18).
+Preliminary studies suggest oral NAC may help reduce chemotherapy-induced neuropathy (18).
 However, NAC accelerated lung cancer growth in an animal model (36).

 Gastrointestinal side effects from the consumption of NAC have been reported (19).
 Due to its antioxidant activity, it may interfere with the actions of some chemotherapy drugs.